It is one of the most dreaded questions in any job interview: “What are your salary expectations?” Or, “what's your hourly rate?”

 3. Look at the bigger picture

-Once you’ve learned the possibilities — and if the company is the right cultural fit for you personally — then you can decide whether these extras make up for getting less money.
+Once you’ve learned the possibilities — and considered whether the company’s organisational culture seems right for you — then you can decide whether these extras make up for getting less money.

 If your answer to “What are your salary expectations?” causes your interviewer’s eyes to widen, maybe it’s not the right job for you.
 You should know from your research, based on market trends and demand for your skills as well as the experience you bring to the table, what you should be getting paid.